Thailand: Crown prince assumes throne as King Rama X

 Crown Prince Maha Vajiralongkorn, 64, officially accepted an invitation by the Thai government on Thursday to assume the throne.

-The new Rama X will be known as King Maha Vajiralongkorn Bodindhorndevarangkul.
+The new Rama X will be known as King Maha Vajiralongkorn Bodindradebayavarangkun.
 The Chakri dynasty, beginning with Rama I, has ruled Thailand since 1782.

 Following the October death of his father, King Bhumibol Adulyadej, Vajiralongkorn said he needed "time to mourn" before he took the crown.